Main Page Content

 BFA in Dance and Interdisciplinary Arts

 For Michelle Glynn ’14 dance isn’t just a hobby, it’s her life.
-With help from The College at Brockport’s Department of Dance, Michelle is discovering what it takes to make the art of dance come alive.
+With help from SUNY Brockport’s Department of Dance, Michelle is discovering what it takes to make the art of dance come alive.
 She has jumped feet first into the physical and academic aspects of dance, marrying the two in her choreography, performance, and overall collegiate experience.
 The Pennsylvania native arrived at Brockport ready to strengthen her abilities, test her limits, and expand her knowledge, and through the opportunities afforded to her, she has done just that.

 Michelle began her exploration of dance when she was just four years old.
 Swept away by the medium’s challenging physical nature and its ability to communicate, Michelle knew she was meant to be a dancer.
 “I love that dance provides rich material for casual observers and trained professionals alike.”
 This love is what prompted her to consider Brockport.
 “Of all the dance programs I considered, no other program could contend with the wide scope of opportunities offered by Brockport’s Department of Dance.”
 It was the impressive combination of outstanding facilities, educational opportunities, and professional faculty that made Brockport the clear choice for Michelle.
 “I am so thankful to be supported by such an amazing department.”